 The “Going Rate” Trap

 It is not just the general threshold that rose.
 The “going rates” for individual jobs were also recalibrated from the 25th percentile to the 50th percentile (median).
+These going rates were further updated in April 2025 under HC 733, which also changed the standard working week from 40 hours to 37.5 hours for the purpose of salary calculations.

-- Example: A senior software engineer might easily meet the £38,700 general threshold.
+- Example: A senior software engineer might easily meet the £41,700 general threshold.
 However, if the median wage for their specific SOC code is £55,000, the sponsor must pay £55,000.
 This dual-lock mechanism ensures that foreign workers cannot be used to undercut domestic wages.

 The Immigration Salary List (ISL)